 - have the knowledge and skills needed to develop tests (instruments, functions, psychometric criteria) and elementary skills to be used in their own NT2 teaching practice

-- have the required knowledge and skills in A competences (subject-specific didactics), B competences (pedagogical and didactic competences) and C competences (chosen specialisation) from the competence profile set out by the Stichting Beroepskwaliteit Leraren [foundation for the professional quality of teachers] and the Beroepsvereniging NT2 [professional association of teachers of Dutch as a second language] (https://bvnt2.org/)
+- have the required knowledge and skills in A competencies (subject-specific didactics), B competencies (pedagogical and didactic competences) and C competences (chosen specialisation) from the competence profile set out by the Stichting Beroepskwaliteit Leraren [foundation for the professional quality of teachers] and the Beroepsvereniging NT2 [professional association of teachers of Dutch as a second language] (https://bvnt2.org/)

 - have the knowledge and skills needed to analyse societal wishes with regard to NT2 teaching, translate them into suitable lessons and supervise the teachers who teach these lessons

 - have knowledge of the ways in which various different types of language data are gathered, analysed, used and assessed for their reliability and validity, including data on language use, language acquisition, language learning and introspective data, gathered in spontaneous, semi-structured and/or structured contexts.

 The programme supervisor of Linguistics is Olaf Koeneman, e-mail: firstname.lastname@example.org .